 Do not put broken glass in your recycling bin

 Breaking glass is a normal phenomenon that most of us have probably already done in the past.
 However, some of us that have already broke glass might not have done the correct way of dealing with broken glass.

-As we may all know, glass itself is one of the universally-accepted recyclable materials there is.
-In other words, you can recycle most of type of glasses (examples of glasses you cannot recycle include ceramics, China glass, light bulbs or globes, mirrors and more) in your recycling bin.
+As we may all know, the glass itself is one of the universally-accepted recyclable materials there is.
+In other words, you can recycle most of the types of glasses (examples of glasses you cannot recycle include ceramics, China glass, light bulbs or globes, mirrors and more) in your recycling bin.
 However, broken glass is a different story.
 Of course, we can easily place our unbroken glass in the recycling bin.
 Waster, in particular, offers commingled recycling services in which you can send your items made of glass there.
 No chemical reactions happen when you break glass, so you can also recycle them with ease, right?
 The answer to that is a big, fat NO.

-Although it is still glass in essence, broken glass cannot be put in your kerbside recycling bin because of a strong reason: it is too dangerous for workers to handle.
+Although it is still glass, in essence, broken glass cannot be put in your kerbside recycling bin because of a strong reason: it is too dangerous for workers to handle.
 There are several other reasons, but this is the most important to note when dealing with broken glass.
 Broken glass, due to its sharpness, can easily injure an unsuspecting recycling worker.

 Therefore, you should wrap and seal them well before sending them to your general waste bin.